Creative Ideas to Make Your School Counseling Bulletin Boards Interactive

 Are you in charge of bulletin boards at your school?
 Me too!
 School counseling bulletin boards can be a great tool to share information with teachers, students, and parents.

-This year I wanted them to make them more engaging than just the "walk by and look."
+This year, I wanted them to be more engaging than "walk by and look."
 Adding QR codes was a simple way to engage stakeholders and make the boards interactive.

-The best thing is that it's simple and you can use it for any board.
+The best thing is that it's simple and can be used with any board.

 Step 1: Start with your board

-Step 3: Create a QR code to go with your resource and add your board.
+Step 3 - Create a QR code for your Resource and add it to your Board.

 Yep that's it.
 Just a 3- step process.
 So how can you use them?
 Let me share some of the ways I'm using my interactive bulletin boards.